Deployment Model

 The prove phase uses:

-* Simulation suites that exercise edge cases and regression scenarios
+* Simulation suites that exercise common paths, edge cases, and regressions.

 ### Phase 4: Scale